 Conclusion

-Build out your volunteer appreciation strategy with a few of the ideas throughout this article.
+Build out your volunteer appreciation strategy with a few of the ideas in this article.
 You don’t need to implement them all, but by showing your appreciation in more than one way, you’ll boost your stewardship program and see all of the benefits that appreciation can bring.